-The process of landing on your dream job and being hired by the best companies has now become a race, where candidates have to surpass many hurdles to get the job.
+The process of being hired by one of the top companies and landing your dream job has now become a race, where candidates have to surpass many hurdles to get the job.

 What is the Criteria Cognitive Aptitude Test?

 The Criteria Cognitive Aptitude Test (CCAT) is a pre-employment test that focuses on measuring a candidate’s ability to learn new skills, solve problems, digest and apply information, and think critically.
 Companies often consider this test a more productive and accurate assessment than verbal interviews.

 Furthermore, your high score and good performance on the test will let recruiters know that you will catch on quickly in your new role and that you will be an asset to their organization.

 What to Expect on the CCAT Test

 The Criteria Cognitive Aptitude Test is comprised of a total of 50 questions in three different sections:

 You will be given only 15 minutes, which means that you have less than 20 seconds to answer each question – if you can get to them all.